ibexa/documentation-developer/docs/release_notes/ez_platform_v1.11.0.md

 #### Collection block

-New Collection block is available in the Landing Page editor.
+New Collection block is available in the landing page editor.
 It enables you to manually select a set of content items to be displayed.

 ![Collection block options with three content items selected](collection_block.png)